Change your life and be

 - Find the Best Deal – But Look Out for Hidden Costs

 Depending on your needs, budget, and time, dive centers offer different IDC packages.
 And while some might seem like a good deal, read carefully what is included and what isn’t.
-The last thing you want is having to spend more money once you’re already enrolled in the course.
+The last thing you want is to spend more money once you’re already enrolled on the course.

 Dragon Dive Komodo offers different IDC packages to meet your every need in terms of accommodation, PADI specialties, and teaching experience.
 Prices are clearly marked, with no hidden fees.

 Find out who the Course Director is, how many years they’ve been teaching and where.
 This will give you a clear overview of their diving expertise and if they are a good choice to complete your scuba diving instructor course with.

 To increase your chances of finding work, you might also want to consider becoming a PADI specialty instructor.
 Some diving specialties are more popular than others and will serve you well in the future.

 For example, PADI Enriched Air Diver, Wreck Diver, and Deep Diver are the most common diving specialties.

 If you have specific interests, however, like underwater photography and videography, diver propulsion vehicle (DPV), and Sidemount, find out if the Course Director can teach these courses.